 As you can see, you can benefit from team work.
 This isn’t exactly the best way to build a MLM business.
 Say if you are in a binary comp plan and your sponsor works on one side of the leg, while you work the other leg.
 It gives a people of perception that if a sponsor or upline puts people under their downline, they will make instant money.
 It’s a great leverage point for sponsors to recruit more people but they are not recruiting leaders or business builders.
 I’ve never seen or heard of anyone who has made a killing from spillover.

 Your downline will to develop into a larger organization, which, of course, but not everyone benefits from the spillover.
-I’ve seen uplines put new people on their weaker leg, and it doesn't create any leverage for those who are on the weaker leg.
-As you can see, this become lopsided.
+I’ve seen uplines put new people on their weaker leg, and it doesn’t create any leverage for those who are on the weaker leg.
+As you can see, this becomes lopsided.

 This notion of teamwork is important in MLM, since it’s crucial that everyone work towards a common goal with the ultimate objective being the benefit of the entire team.
 The problem with spillover, not everyone benefits from it.
 Instead of trying to rely on spillover, improve on your skill set so that you don’t have to rely on spillover.
 What you lack in skills, you make up in numbers.
 The primary objective in the MLM model is to recruit.
 If you don’t recruit, your business will die.